pa-ba/monadic-compiler-calculation/README.md

 codata Partial a = Now a | Later (Partial a)
 ```

-In Agda we use coinductive record types to represent to coinductive
+In Agda we use coinductive record types to represent coinductive
 data types.
 Moreover, we use sized types to help the termination
 checker to recognize productive corecursive function
 definitions.
 Therefore, the `Partial` type has an additional parameter